aniketdiwate2208/Project/README.md

 This project is developed to upload a pdf file, a new user firstly need to register.
 After sucessful registration registered user need to login with credentials like email and password so that he/she can upload a .pdf file.

 This Project consist of two folder :
--pdfuploader (Frontend Files Folder) -pdfuploaderbackend (Backend Files Folder)
+- pdfuploader (Frontend Files Folder)
+- pdfuploaderbackend (Backend Files Folder)

 ## Project setup for Frontend Files Folder (ReactJs)